This article was updated October 30, 2023.

 - Internal vulnerability scans are performed via authenticated scanning using appropriately managed credentials.

 - A change- and tamper-detection mechanism is deployed to periodically detect and alert personnel to unauthorized modification to the HTTP headers and the contents of payment pages as received by the consumer browser.
+This might involve additional tooling.

 Tests for Service Providers